GideonFlynn/FSND-Linux-Server-Configuration/README.md

 ## This readme is a guide to deploying your own instance of my [Item Catalog](https://github.com/GideonFlynn/ItemCatalog-FSND) project on DigitalOcean.

-First, I made sure that ItemCatalog would run with postgreSQL, to do that i read documentation at SQLAlchemy, Flask, PostgreSQL and psycopg2.
+First, I made sure that ItemCatalog would run with PostgreSQL, to do that I read the documentation at SQLAlchemy, Flask, PostgreSQL, and psycopg2.
 The changes needed to be made weren't that big:
 - Change all 'NVARCHAR' columns to 'Text'
 - Make sure that all paths are absolute and configured for a Linux OS
 - Make sure the items table's foreign keys reference unique columns.

-  - Before, both shop and manufacturer had a foreign key on 'id', now the foreign key for manufacturer is 'name')
+  - Before both shop and manufacturer had a foreign key on 'id', now the foreign key for manufacturer is 'name')

 **This means that when defining a manufacturer when making an item, you type their name.**

-Another change to be made was setting up a postgres user and database, both named catalog, to enable testing of the app.
+Another change to be made was setting up a Postgres user and database, both named catalog, to enable testing of the app.

 When the database and user had been made, the last step was:
 - Change `create_engine()` in catalog.py & dbmodels.py to `postgresql://catalog:catalog@localhost/catalog`.